shashwatest/pinger/README.md

 ## Privacy & Security

 ### 🔒 Local Processing with Ollama
-- **Complete Privacy**: All AI processing happens locally on your machine
+- **Complete Privacy**: All AI processing happens locally on your machine when using Ollama
 - **No Data Transmission**: Messages never leave your device for AI processing
-- **Offline Capability**: Works without internet connection once Ollama is set up
+- **Offline Capability**: Works without internet connection once Ollama is set up except the network requirements for whatsapp and telegram clients to function
-- **Full Control**: You own and control the AI model and all data
+- **Full Control**: If using Ollama, your data never leaves your device.

 ### 🛡️ General Privacy Features
 - **Local Storage**: All data stored locally in JSON files